cahyosubroto/cahyosubroto.github.io/src/products/view/defining-materialized-view.md

 # Defining Materialized View

-Zillabase provides commands to manage data model migrations.
-Database migration applies changes to the database schema, including tables, views, streams, etc. The Zillabase CLI migration commands help users create an empty migration file that can later be modified to define data models and streams.
-This migration file format is in SQL format and compatible with PostgreSQL syntax.
-Under the hood, it uses Risingwave, which acts as a "database" (a streaming database compatible with PostgreSQL-like syntax, to be exact).
+Zillabase makes managing database migrations straightforward, including defining materialized views.
+The CLI allows users to generate a migration file that can be modified to include PostgreSQL-like syntax.
+A materialized view can consume streams, perform some transformation, and materialize it.
+The materialized view is always updated when new data is inserted into the stream.

 ::: info
 You can refer to [this article](https://docs.risingwave.com/sql/overview) for a complete supported SQL reference.
 :::

-A materialized view can consume streams, perform some transformation, and materialize it.
-The materialized view is always updated when new data is inserted into the stream.

 1. Create the migration file with the following command: